LarianeMohceneMouad/AccentClassifier/README.md

 # Accent Classifier & Summarizer

-This project is a web application that allows users to input a YouTube video URL, automatically download the video, extract its audio, transcribe the speech, classify the speaker's accent, and generate a summary of the content using Azure OpenAI services.
+This project is a web application that allows users to input a video URL, automatically download the video, extract its audio, transcribe the speech, classify the speaker's accent, and generate a summary of the content using Azure OpenAI services.

 ## Features